okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/password-import-inline-hook/main/index.md

 At a high level, the following workflow occurs:

 * User profiles are imported into an Okta org that use the password import inline hook.
-* The password import inline hook triggers on first sign-in request by a user.
+* The password import inline hook triggers on the first sign-in request by a user.
 * The external service evaluates the user credentials from the password import inline hook request against the data store.
 * If the credentials are verified, the external service responds to Okta with a command to import the password and sign in the user.
-* If the credentials are not verified, the user is not signed-in and the password does not import.
+* If the credentials aren't verified, the user isn't signed-in and the password isn't imported.

-> **Tip:** For another in-depth look at a password import inline hook implementation, see the following Developer Experience blog example by Heather Wallander, [Migrate user Passwords with Okta's Password Hook](https://developer.okta.com/blog/2020/09/18/password-hook-migration).
+> **Tip:** For another in-depth look at a password import inline hook implementation, see [Migrate user Passwords with Okta's Password Hook](https://developer.okta.com/blog/2020/09/18/password-hook-migration).

 ## Get submitted credentials

-In your external service code, you need to get the values of `data.credential.username` and `data.credential.password` from within the body of the password import inline hook request received from Okta.
+In your external service code, you need to get the values of `data.credential.username` and `data.credential.password` from the body of the password import inline hook request received from Okta.
 These properties contain the credentials submitted by the end user who is trying to sign in.

 > **Note:** Make sure to have the required default code and packages in your project.
 See [Overview and considerations](/docs/guides/common-hook-set-up-steps).